-At December 31, 2013, we had 150.0 million shares of common stock (100.0 million shares at December 31, 2012) and 10.0 million shares of undesignated preferred stock authorized.
-No shares of preferred stock have been issued as of December 31, 2013.
+At both December 31, 2014 and 2013, we had 150.0 million shares of common stock and 10.0 million shares of undesignated preferred stock authorized.
+No shares of preferred stock have been issued as of December 31, 2014.

 The following shares of common stock were reserved for future issuance: